Mahesh0426/Mahesh0426/README.md

 # Hi there 👋, I'm Mahesh Kunwar!
 ## 💫 About Me:
-🔭 I’m currently working on AI SAAS RealTime Video Sharing APP <br>🌱 I’m currently learning TypeScript and nextJS<br>💬 Ask me about MERN Stack <br>📫 How to reach me: kunwarmahesh29@gmail.com<br>⚡ Fun fact: "When I’m not coding, you can find me exploring the latest AI advancements or watching podcasts and reading tech blogs!"
+🔭 I’m currently working on AI SAAS RealTime Video Sharing APP <br>🌱 I’m currently learning Python and nextJS<br>💬 Ask me about MERN Stack <br>📫 How to reach me: kunwarmahesh29@gmail.com<br>⚡ Fun fact: "When I’m not coding, you can find me exploring the latest AI advancements or watching podcasts and reading tech blogs!"

 ## 🌐 Socials: